Helping Carers Cope

 Award-Winning Trusted Advice & Support For Dementia Carers

 Dementia Help emerged in 2017 as a beacon of hope for those caring for loved ones with dementia.
-Founder Christina Collison witnessed firsthand the struggles of dementia care when her mother Hazel was diagnosed with vascular dementia in 2009.
-Determined to help others in her shoes, Christina launched Dementia Help to provide practical advice and support for other dementia carers.
+Founder Christina Collison endured the challenges of dementia care first-hand when her mother, Hazel, was diagnosed with vascular dementia in 2009.
+After her mum died in 2016, Christina was determined to help others in her shoes, and launched Dementia Help to provide practical advice and support for carers.

-Whether through our informative articles, engaging community on Facebook, or insightful magazine, our goal is to provide the support you deserve.
+We’re here to provide insightful information to help you manage your caring role.
+Whether it’s through our informative articles, engaging with our community on Facebook, or reading our magazine, our goal is to provide the support you deserve.
 Discover a trusted ally in Dementia Help as you care for your loved one.
+Christina says: ‘Knowledge is power.
+The more you know and understand about dementia, the better placed you are to provide the best care for your loved one.’

 Most trusted dementia support platform 2024 – GHP Social Care Awards